Imatest is opened by double-clicking the Imatest icon on

 - The upper radio button (MTF) for each readout selects MTFnn, the spatial frequency where MTF is nn% of its low frequency value.

-- The middle radio button selects MTFnnP, the spatial frequency where MTF is nn% of its peak value: useful with strongly oversharpened edges.
+- The second radio button selects MTFnnP, the spatial frequency where MTF is nn% of its peak value: useful with strongly oversharpened edges.

 MTF plot freq selects the maximum display frequency for MTF plots.
 The default is 2x Nyquist (1 cycle/pixel).
 This works well for high quality digital cameras, not for imaging systems where the edge is spread over several pixels.
 In such cases, a lower maximum frequency produces a more readable plot.
 1x Nyquist (0.5 cycle/pixel), 0.5x Nyquist (0.25 cycle/pixel), and 0.2x Nyquist (0.1 cycle/pixel) are available.